Multi-scale Latent Point Consistency Models for 3D Shape Generation: Introduction

-In summary, our main contributions are as follows: \begin{itemize} \item We propose a novel Multi-scale Latent Point Consistency Model for 3D shape generation, which builds a diffusion model with a hierarchical latent space, leveraging representations ranging from point to super-point levels. \item We propose a multi-scale latent integration module along with the 3D spatial attention mechanism for effectively improving the denoising process in the latent point space. \item We explore the latent consistency distillation to achieve fast (one-step) and high-quality 3D shape generation. \item Extensive experiments show that our method outperforms exiting approaches on the widely used ShapeNet benchmark in terms of shape quality and diversity.
-Moreover, after consistency distillation, our model is 100x faster than the previous state-of-the-art in sampling. \end{itemize}
+In summary, our main contributions are as follows: \begin{itemize} \item We propose a novel Multi-scale Latent Point Consistency Model for 3D shape generation, which builds a diffusion model with a hierarchical latent space, leveraging representations ranging from point to super-point levels. \item We propose a multi-scale latent integration module along with a 3D spatial attention mechanism to enable the denoiser to focus on salient neighbourhoods while maintaining global consistency, resulting in sharper topology and more uniform point distribution. \item We extend consistency distillation to unstructured point‐latent spaces and couple it with multi-scale latent integration, yielding a student that inherits multi-scale semantics and generates 3D shapes in one to four steps without loss of visual or structural fidelity. \item Experiments demonstrate that our method outperforms exiting approaches on the widely used ShapeNet benchmark in terms of shape quality and diversity.
+Moreover, after consistency distillation, our model is 100$\times$ faster than the previous state-of-the-art in sampling. \end{itemize}